 Most initial applications are completed via an online application system.
 Smaller law firms may require you to complete an application form or submit a covering letter and CV.
-Large firms and organisations, including the COPFS and the GLSS, actively recruit via recruitment fairs and high-profile campaigns.
+Large firms and organisations, including the COPFS, actively recruit via recruitment fairs and high-profile campaigns.
 You may have to contact smaller firms directly in order to find out if and when they will be recruiting.
 If your application is shortlisted, recruiters use a variety of methods to further assess your suitability – from individual interviews to full-day assessment centres.

-‘We look for bright trainees who have a real interest in practising commercial law,’ says Rob Wilson, partner at CMS Cameron McKenna’s Edinburgh office.
+‘We look for bright trainees who have a real interest in practising commercial law,’ says Rob Wilson, partner at the CMS Edinburgh office.
 ‘A consistently strong academic record is important but promising candidates have to demonstrate more than a purely technical interest in black letter law – they need to be able to understand the sectors within which our clients work.’

 What do traineeships involve?